 Jurong West 505 Food Centre is one of the food centres with many well-loved specialty stalls.
 Kok Kee Wanton Mee is said to have attained “legendary” status amongst west-siders for its lard-based sauce, eggy noodles, and chilli with a real kick.
 The food centre also has many other popular choices like Bukit Timah Fried White Carrot Cake, Traditional Hakka Lui Cham and Na Bao Wan, which is known for their fried meatballs with fried bee hoon.

-the coconut egg tarts.
 Other big brand options like Yole and Carl's Jr. are also available here, making Jurong Point one of the few locations with the burger joint still operating.

-Drink - Jurong West
+Jurong West - Drink

 Cafes and drink spots are also something that Jurong West does not fall short of.